WickedJester89/justynK/DevilutionX-diablo.ini-configuration-guide.md

 ### `Width=640`
 ### `Height=480`
-These settings affect display resolution of the game.
+These settings affect game area minimal resolution.
 The original game ran at 640x480, which corresponds to width=640 and height=480.
 You can now easily change to your desired resolution by changing values.
 For example for 1920x1080 you would enter width=1920 and height=1080.